5afe/safe/specs/change_password/01_main.rst

 - User is on the settings screen.
 - App password is changed.
 - User can unlock the app with the new password.
-- User can unlock the app with the fingerprint.
+- User can unlock the app with the biometric authentication.
 - User cannot unlock the app with another password.
 - User can confirm transactions with the new password.
-- User can confirm transactions with the fingerprint.
+- User can confirm transactions with biometric authentication.
 - User cannot confirm transactions with another password.